invisiblethreat/pihole-bulk-blocklist/README.md

 # Bulk Upload Blocklists

-In the 5.0 release of PiHole, the ability to bulk upload blocklists appears to have been left behind.
-This is a small script to generate `adlist.json` which is then added to a tarball that the teleporter will accept.
+I failed to read the input box that shows you can bulk upload on Pihole 5.0.
+Due to this fact, I wrote something that generates a teleporter-compliant file to import.

 ## To generate